grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 Prometheus remote write.md

 </Blockquote>

 Note that Native Histogram is an experimental feature released in Prometheus v2.40.0, and other remote write implementations might not support it yet.
+In the future, when Prometheus makes this feature stable, k6 will consider using it as the default conversion method for Trend metrics.

 The additional settings to use Native Histogram types are: